Norton Safe Web: Reception

 Safe Web blocks phishing sites, overlapping in functionality with Norton Internet Security and Norton 360.
 Using Norton 360 v3, PC Magazine found discrepancies between Safe Web and Norton 360's built-in phishing protection.
 Symantec stated that phishing sites change rapidly, and one Norton service may be using older definitions than the other.
 Norton Safe Web has drawn some ire among Windows Live!
 Plus users as it shows that the Windows Live!
 Plus website contains malware.

-Also, Norton Safe Web blocks numerous sites with third party extensions such as Mailgun and New Relic.
-The verification of site ownership keeps failing so site owners can't fix the issue.

-Norton Safe Web Lite

-A free version of the software, Safe Web Lite, is available free of charge.
-The primary difference between the version of Safe Web bundled with Norton Internet Security and Norton 360 and Safe Web Lite is that Safe Web Lite does not block malicious websites.
-However, Norton AntiVirus updates it with Norton SafeWeb Statics when Norton SafeWeb Lite is installed on your computer.

-Green means safe.
-Yellow/Orange means caution.
-Red means warning.